Programmer-5090/Simulations-OpenGL/README.md

 ## Overview

-This suite implements multiple simulation systems with modern OpenGL (core profile) and compute shaders for GPU-accelerated physics.
+This suite projects that  implement multiple simulation systems with modern OpenGL (core profile) and compute shaders for GPU-accelerated physics.
 It includes SPH-based fluid simulation (2D/3D), a particle collision system, and a small set of procedural geometry tools.

 ## Features